Clinical research can also be called ‘clinical trials’ or ‘health and social care research’.

 Each trial is designed to keep risk of harm to participants to a minimum.
 Those who take part are carefully assessed by trained and qualified professionals who ensure they are suitable for the study and participants are monitored carefully throughout.

 Rigorous processes – including a review by an NHS Research Ethics Committee – protect your rights, dignity, safety and wellbeing if you take part in a clinical study in the UK.
 It’s through these processes that we ensure risks are kept as low as possible.

 Before a trial starts, researchers should carry out a ‘systematic review’ which looks at what information and knowledge is already out there and determines whether the trial they are planning needs to happen.
 Everyone involved with the trial, such as patients, health professionals, statisticians, trial managers and representatives from drug companies then work together to design the best possible trial.

 That said, there can be risks as well as benefits to joining a study.
 Before taking part, you should always ask your doctor any questions to make sure you completely understand all that is involved.
-To find out more, see our page on what should I know before choosing to join a trial.
+To find out more, see our page on things to consider before joining a trial.

 Not everyone can take part in every study, because each one is different.
 When setting up studies, researchers create a set of guidelines, known as ‘eligibility criteria’, which determines who can and can’t take part.

 For one study, for example, you might only be able to take part if you’re over a certain age and have blood pressure below a certain level.
 Or for another, you might not be eligible if you’re pregnant to avoid risks to your unborn baby.